Sprayer

 Being able to give them a vertical angle (inclination) and/or a horizontal angle (orientation) is often an important point for improving plant coverage.

-Machine design: Operator safety
+Machine design: operator safety

-This directive lays down design rules to meet operator safety requirements.
+The design rules set out in this directive are designed to meet operator safety requirements.

 This directive lays down the design and construction rules to meet the essential health and safety requirements for the operator.
-The Machinery Directive (2006/42/EC) will be replaced by Machinery Regulation 2023 (1230), which was published on 29 June 2023 but will not come into force until 20 January 2027.
+This Machinery Directive (2006/42/EC) will be replaced by Machinery Regulation 2023 (1230), which was published on 29 June 2023 but will not come into force until 20 January 2027.

-Machine design: Environment
+Machine design: environment

-Sprayers must also comply with Directive 2009/127/EC (Amendment to the Machinery Directive which imposes environmental requirements on new sprayers in addition to the safety requirements as defined in Machinery Directive 2006/42/EC)
+Sprayers must also comply with Directive 2009/127/EC (Amendment to the Machinery Directive which imposes environmental requirements on new sprayers in addition to the safety requirements as defined in the Machinery Directive 2006/42/EC)

 The main requirements are